sandytruant/zed-bsv/README.md

 This extension provides syntax highlighting support for Bluespec SystemVerilog (BSV) in the [Zed editor](https://zed.dev).

 > Note: This extension is still in development and may not cover all BSV syntax or features.
+It is welcome to try it out and provide feedback or contributions!